 This route was first climbed by Phil Warrender and Gary Valle over two days in July 1982.

-SP members Scotty Nelson (poorboy44) and Nate Ricklin (glahhg) completed what might be the 2nd winter ascent of this massive ridge in early March of 2008, some 14 years later.
+SP members Scotty Nelson (poorboy44) and Nate Ricklin (glahhg) completed another reported winter ascent of this massive ridge in early March of 2008, some 14 years later.
 They also took three days.
 Nate reported that they climbed a more technical variation(approx. 5.7 over rock) to exit the upper ridge onto the summit plateau.
 This variation could actually make the exit safer when the exit couloir is snow loaded and avalanche prone.

-On March 14-17, 2009, Daniel Krasner (SP) and Victor Ortenberg made the (reported) 3rd Winter Ascent of the Ridge.
+On March 14-17, 2009, Daniel Krasner (SP) and Victor Ortenberg made yet another (SP reported) Winter Ascent of the Ridge.
 Daniel reported that they took a standard alpine rack, 9mm-70m rope and climbed in plastic boots.
 Daniel wrote to me that not knowing the route or the descent really ate a lot of time and then eventually nerves, but it was a very good climb and one to do in winter.